Dave-Evans/calc_gdu/README.md

-# Creating an AWS Lambda Function for Growing Degree Days and Precip
+# Code for calculating GDU using the Baskerville-Emin method

-Instructions and breadcrumbs for creating a lambda function on AWS to calculate growing degree units and precipitation for my web apps.
+These are instructions and breadcrumbs for creating a lambda function on AWS to calculate growing degree units and precipitation for my web apps.

+Currently not supporting precip calculation.

 ## Setup up